laberning/openrowingmonitor/README.md

 Here are some basic [Installation Instructions](doc/installation.md).

+I plan to add more features, here is the [Development Roadmap](doc/backlog.md).

-This project uses some great work by others, see the [attribution here](doc/attribution.md).
+This project uses some great work by others, see the [Attribution here](doc/attribution.md).